visgl/luma.gl/docs/api-reference/webgl/context.md

 ## Remarks

-* In browser environments, contexts are created via `HTMLCanvasElement.getContext`, first using `webgl` and then falls back to `experimental-webgl`.
-If `webgl2` option is set, this function will first try `webgl2` and then `experimental-webgl2`, before falling back to webgl1.
+* In browser environments, contexts are created via `HTMLCanvasElement.getContext`.
+If the `webgl2` option is set, this function will first try `webgl2` and then `experimental-webgl2`, before falling back to webgl1.
 * In Node.js environments, the context is created using headless-gl.
 In this case width and height options must be supplied as there is no canvas element to use as reference.